loglizzy/rbx-instance-serializer/README.md

 - [ ] Multi threading
 - [ ] Unserializer function
 - [ ] Copy paste support
+- [ ] Instance diffs(caching a instance that has many similars)
+- [ ] Support for Script/LocalScript Instances(through emulation with coroutines)
 - [ ] Distribute as a plugin on roblox marketplace